alexed1/LightningFlowComponents/flow_screen_components/datatable/README.md

 **Updates:**
 -   When the running User doesn't have Read access to the Datatable's SObject, Record Type Id for Picklist Values is ignored and all picklist values will be available when editing a picklist field
+-   Fields that are Read Only to the running User can still be edited when the Flow is running in System Mode

  ## 06/11/21 -  Eric Smith -    Version 3.2.2
 **Updates:**